simphotonics/generic_enum/generic_enum/README.md

 ## Update

 As of [`generic_enum 0.3.0`][generic_enum] it is not longer required to extend `GenericEnum`.
-Instead, it is recommended to define a standard Dart enumeration and an extension that provides the mapping of enumeration instance to a value of arbitrary data-type.
-For updated instruction see below.
+In fact, this class have been removed.

-As of [`generic_enum 0.2.2`][generic_enum],  the package [`generic_enum_annotation`][generic_enum_annotation]
+The package uses [`extension-methods`][extension-methods], a change that greatly simplifies the code-generation process and reduces the required boiler-plate.

-is no longer required as a dependency when building a generic enum.
+It is recommended to define a standard Dart enumeration and an extension that provides a mapping of each enumeration instance to a value of arbitrary data-type.
+For updated instructions see below.

 ## Introduction